 For many business owners, cash flow can be a routine problem.
 It is no secret that businesses need cash in order to pay employees, buy supplies, and pay for shipping orders.
 So, where can a company get the funds it needs?
 Some have tried to turn to what is known as purchase order funding instead of using invoice factoring.
 This is not always the best solution.
 Here is why.

-With invoice factoring you can borrow on the amount that is owed to you from these customers.
+With invoice factoring, you can borrow the amount that is owed to you from these customers.
 Keep in mind that you must have actually delivered the goods or service in order to create an authentic Accounts Receivable.

 In simple terms, if your company creates an invoice and ships the goods, but you won’t need to get money faster than the terms allow, consider using Invoice Factoring as a very viable option.
 If your company does not have the funds to purchase the materials needed to fill an order, you may wish to consider using Purchase Order Financing as this will allow you to accept the job which, without those funds, your company would have to pass.